sbogh/digital-stethoscope/README.md

     4.4 Below that, will be a field Info.plist File.
 Ensure the path to the Info file in the cell.
 5. Then you should be good to go!

+### Frontend
+The digital-stethoscope contains the frontend.
+Do not rename or his will break things.

 #### Backend
 1. Make sure to have FastAPI installed